 - Chelsea Clinton, vice chair of the Clinton Foundation

-- Mark Bertolini, MBA ’84, chairman and chief executive officer at Aetna
+- Mark Bertolini, MBA ’84, chair and chief executive officer at Aetna

 - Angela Hwang, MBA ’94, group president at Pfizer